6 steps to make change happen for Non-Profits with Kev Khayat - Rosterfy

 With over three decades of experience working with not for profits to make a larger impact, Kev Khayat brings with him a wealth of experience that we can all learn a lot from.

-Rosterfy’s Lucas Sanchez sat down with Kev to go through some of the common myths regarding implementing organisational change as he discusses his six simple steps every organization can utilize to successfully create impact.
-Catch a recording of the full video below.
+Rosterfy’s Lucas Sanchez sat down with Kev to go through some common myths regarding implementing organizational change as he discusses his six simple steps every organization can utilize to successfully create impact.
+Watch a recording of the full video below.

-We have summarised some of Kev’s tips below.
-We encourage you all to have a read to better understand how you to can become a change maker!
+We have summarized some of Kev’s tips below.
+We encourage you all to have a read to better understand how you too can become a change maker!

 Myths about Change

-- It’s all about getting by in.
+Myth 2: It’s all about getting buy in.
 Buying in is a sell out.
 Buy in is neither necessary nor sufficient - people care about their jobs and a good team, believes in the direction their leaders are providing.

-- It’s organizational change.
-Organisations are made up of people and performance is a result of the way people act.
-It’s really about individual behaviour.
+Myth 3: It’s organizational change.
+Organizations are made up of people and performance is a result of the way people act.
+It’s really about individual behavior.
 Empower you team to become change makers and highlight how this will improve operations as a whole.